-NOTE: Leave the batteries in the wired remote for the laser key ( ) to work.
+NOTE: Leave the batteries in the wired remote for the laser key () to work.

-Guide to Keypads ► Keep in mind the following guidelines:
+Guide to Keypads ► Keep:

-- Press keys one-at-a-time; there are no simultaneous key combinations required. - Note that the two keys-Power and Shutter sure "press-and-hold" keys that do not function with a typical quick press-and-release key press (see Figure 3.2). - Hold arrow keys down for continuous adjustment/movement in one direction.
+- Keep in mind the following guidelines: - Press keys one-at-a-time; there are no simultaneous key combinations required. - Note that three keys-Power, Shutter and OSD are "press-and-hold" keys that do not function with a typical quick press-and-release key press. - Hold arrow keys down for continuous adjustment/movement in one direction.
 In serial networks, pause briefly between adjustments to ensure that more distant projectors can "keep up" with the commands. - If you press a key while the projector is still responding to the previous action, such as during power-up, the second key press may not take effect.

-Keypad Commands ► Specific
+Keypad Commands ►